HOT! FREE E-mail: Yourname@ProPilots.net Sign-up | Check E-mail

 Cookies

-A cookie is a small piece of data that is sent to your browser from a web server or a web-page script and stored on your computer’s hard drive.
+A cookie is a small piece of data that is sent to your browser from a web server or a web-page script and stored on your computer's hard drive.
 Our use of cookies allows your computer system to 'recognize' the PilotPointer.com web site and add your personal links to the main page.
 Also we use cookies to assist you in filling out some of our forms, before they are sent to our server.
 Most web browsers are set up to accept cookies, but you can usually change your browser preferences to prevent their use.
-At www.tucows.com you'll find several cookie managing software programs, in case you desire to have more control over your cookie files.

-Viewing PDF and TIFF files
+Viewing PDF, TIFF and other files

 Clock settings